Parent/Guardian Handbook 2023

 Cancellation 8 or more days before camp week: refund minus $25 non-refundable fee

 Cancellation 1-7 days before camp week: refund on a case-by-case basis

 After registering and paying online, parents/guardians are required to submit online the following forms (emailed out to you after registration is received/confirmed):

 - Medication Form

-- Extended Care Form
+- Early or Late Care Form

 Your child will not be able to attend camp if we do not receive these forms.

 *SJU requires all campers to carry health insurance.
 Evidence of insurance will be required to complete registration.